 Baseline, Key Stage and class records are recorded in SOLAR or on individual Engagement Profile record sheets or Accreditation tracker sheets.
-In addition, the complex learners in key stage 4 & 5 have targets linked to their PEP and under the EHC headings.
 This data enables a clear monitoring system for pupil's progress and rates of progress.
 The data gained from this allows the school to set realistic, but challenging targets for pupil's progress annually.
 Results are able to be analysed and demonstrate progress and achievement throughout the school for individuals and cohorts of children.
 These records are updated termly and a target date of predicted achievement of the next stage of progress is able to be recorded.